How to Start a Mac in Safe Mode

-When your Mac is starting in safe mode, it checks system files and deletes caches.
-If there is a problem with your file system, your computer won't get past this stage in the process.
-That's when you see your system hang or crash when starting in safe mode.
-What you need to do is go to Terminal and force your Mac to boot in both safe and verbose mode.
-Below is the code you need to copy and paste in the Terminal window.
+When your Mac is starting in safe mode, it runs a checkup of system files and removes caches.
+If there is an issue with your file system, your computer won't get past this stage in the process.
+That's when your system hangs or crashes when starting in safe mode.
+What you need to do is open Terminal and force your Mac to boot in safe and verbose mode.
+Here is the code you need to copy and paste in the Terminal command line.

 sudo nvram boot-args="-v -x"